jkrot/angular-simple-start/README.md

 With the Mavricks update this process has become more complicated.
 If you have zero experience with updating your path variables I suggest reading over http://stackoverflow.com/questions/7501678/set-environment-variables-on-mac-osx-lion

 ### Install Brew
 You need to install brew which is a package manager for the MAC OSX.
-You will also need to install ruby before installing brew.  http://guides.rubyonrails.org/getting_started.html then http://brew.sh/
+You will also need to install ruby before installing brew, typically you install ruby by installing xcode if you haven't already.  http://brew.sh/

 ### Bash Completion
 You can install a shell script that is basically a port of posh-git for mac/unix/linux found below. https://github.com/lyze/posh-git-sh